metabolism/wordpress-bundle/docs/index.md

 Menu, Comment, MenuItem, Product, Term and User can be extended by creating the same file in the `/src/Entity` folder.

+## Backoffice assets

+Bundle will autoload public/build/entrypoints.json js and css files for backoffice if exists, add an entry named `backoffice` in your webpack configuration

 ## Additional routes

 ### Site health